salesforce/apollo/README.md

 * SQL State - JDBC accessible SQL store backed materialized view evolved from CHOAM linear logs.
 Supports DDL, DML, Stored Procedures, functions.
 * Delphinius - Google Zanzibar RBAC clone.
 Provides RBAC for CHOAM SQL state machines.

+## Protobuf and GRPC
+Apollo uses Protobuf for all serialization and GRPC for all interprocess communication.
+This implies code generation.
+Not something I adore, but not much choice in the matter.

+#JOOQ
+Apollo makes use of [JOOQ](https://www.jooq.org) as a SQL DSL for Java.
+This also implies code generation and, again, not something I adore, but...

 ## Not A Coin Platform(tm)
 Apollo isn't designed for coins, rather as essentially a distributed database.
 Of course the systems of Apollo can be used for such, the design goals are much different.
 Thus, no coins for you.